 A psychologist can assist you in the process of recognizing the loss and grief that are often associated with caregiving.
 Proactive stress reduction is important so that you can sustain your own well-being and better fulfill your caregiving duties.
 This, along with support and education about your loved one’s illness and its course can ease some of the negative consequences of caregiving.

 Therapy can also help you find positive aspects of caregiving, both for the family and for yourself.
 At times in caregiving, some difficult relationship dynamics can develop.
 A psychologist can assist carers and the person needing care to have conversations that lead to greater understanding and awareness of both people’s needs, thus reducing stress.

 You may benefit from psychotherapy such as cognitive behavioural therapy (CBT), interpersonal therapy, or psychodynamic therapy.
 All forms of psychotherapy allow you to deal with your stress, concerns, worries and other symptoms with a therapist, in a secure environment.

 - In CBT, your therapist will guide you through thoughts and behaviours that are self-defeating and pose a negative influence on your life.
-The goal of CBT is to provide you with the skills to challenge these negative thoughts and maladaptive behaviours.
-By minimizing the influence of negative thoughts and behaviours, you will be able to develop a balanced perspective on the events that occur every day in your life and surrounding environment.
+The goal of CBT is to provide you with the skills to challenge these negative thoughts and maladaptive behaviours, and cope with negative emotions.
+By minimizing the influence of negative thoughts, behaviours and emotions, you will be able to develop a balanced perspective on the events that occur every day in your life and surrounding environment.

 - Through interpersonal therapy, you will learn to self-evaluate any challenges that you may have in communicating your needs with others.
 The goal is to improve communication skills so that your intentions are understood, and your needs are met.
 This can help reduce certain burdening feelings associated with caregiving.
 It will also help to strengthen your relationships with family, friends, the care recipient and any supporting resources that can assist you with caregiving.